 Setting up the pages

-The front page has the Full width boxed template applied to it under page attributes.
-Under page settings it has the top/bottom content padding removed, the featured image disabled, the header set to transparent and all other options set to hide.
+The front page has the Full width boxed template applied to it under Summary.
+Under Page Settings > Content Area it has the top/bottom content padding removed, under Page Settings > Header the Header Type is set to Transparent and under Page Settings > Page Title all options are set to hide.

 The homepage’s content stars with a fully aligned Container block with the theme grid enabled, its height set to 500px and its content vertically aligned to the middle.
 Under Block Appearance it features a background image, a semi transparent overlay color and has its bottom margin set to 0.
 The Container has a single column with a Heading, a Paragraph and a Button, all center aligned.